euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 If a vault or other contract is invoked via the EVC, and that contract in turn re-invokes the EVC to call another vault/contract, then the execution context is considered nested.
 The execution context is however *not* treated as a stack.
 The sets of deferred account and vault status checks are added to, and only after unwinding the final execution context will they be validated.

-Internally, the execution context stores a *call depth* value that increases each time a checks-deferrable call is started and decreases when it ends.
-Only once it decreases to the initial value of `0` do the deferred checks get performed.
+Internally, the execution context stores a `checksDeferred` flag that is set each time a checks-deferrable call is started and cleared only when its value before the call was `false`.
+Once the flag is cleared, the deferred checks get performed.
 Nesting calls is useful because otherwise calling contracts via the EVC that themselves want to call other contracts through the EVC would be more complicated.

 The previous value of `onBehalfOfAccount` is stored in a local "cache" variable and is subsequently restored after invoking the target contract.
 This ensures that contracts can rely on the `onBehalfOfAccount` at all times when `msg.sender` is the EVC (see [Authentication by Vaults](#authentication-by-vaults)).
 However, when `msg.sender` is not the EVC, vaults cannot rely on `onBehalfOfAccount` because it could have been changed by a nested context.